 Vigilance is a strategic advantage in customer service that involves awareness of shipment status, location, arrival times, departure times, and other important data.
 Vigilance allows early intervention where and when it is necessary.
 It also enables smart planning for each incremental step along a predictable supply chain pathway.

 Shipment control empowers shippers to take swift action when necessary to avoid problems and mistakes along the supply chain.
-Control employs metrics such as schedule adherence and order-to-ship time, and aids in drawing inferences and predicting trends to improve and build better and stronger supply chain muscle.
+Control uses metrics such as schedule adherence and order-to-ship time, and aids in drawing inferences and predicting trends to improve and build a better and stronger supply chain muscle.
 Shipment control helps drive informed decisions that prevent problems and mitigates risk.